Cumulocity-IoT/cumulocity-dynamic-mapper/README.md

 </p>
 <br/>

-The wizzard to define a mapping consists of the steps:
+The wizard to define a mapping consists of the steps:

 1. Select the type of mapping:
 * `JSON`